-On Saturday 14th December 2019, the Annual Forum 2019 on THIRDcycle research takes place at DAS Graduate School.
-During this day artists from dance, theatre, music and visual arts pursuing research in international educational institutions will individually and collectively present their ongoing projects in 3 blocks per 3 hours each.
+On Saturday 14th December 2019, the Annual Forum 2019 on THIRDcycle research took place at DAS Graduate School.
+Artists from dance, theatre, music and visual arts pursuing research in international educational institutions presented their ongoing projects.

-Part of our query in this forum is how our works and research topics will behave, interact and influence each other when existing together in the same space.
-Performative acts, expository moments and collaborations will all appear as an experiment of our ecosystem of study.
-We welcome heterogeneous manners of being with research and we invite the audience to experiment shifting modes of perception and reception as a possible pleasure.
+Part of our query in this forum was how our works and research topics would behave, interact and influence each other when existing together in the same space.
+Performative acts, expository moments and collaborations all appeared as an experiment of our ecosystem of study.
+We welcomed heterogeneous manners of being with research and we invited the audience to experiment shifting modes of perception and reception as a possible pleasure.

 About THIRD Cohort 2